Being falsely accused of something that did not do can feel like psychological torture.

-It represents reality not aligning with your version of it inside your mind, this time being directly to do with you.
+It represents reality not aligning with your version of it inside your mind; this time with you being the subject of the collective gaze of accusers and onlookers.
 Depending on what you are falsely accused of, the intensity of your experience can differ based on the specifics of your case.

 The first thing you need to remember in being falsely accused is that if there are no witnesses, nobody will be empathetic towards your situation until you are proven innocent.
 You may feel alone in this bout against misconception, and the battle towards clearing your name is a lonely one.
 It is filled with torture, doubt, and depression.
 If you find yourself alone without anybody’s shoulder to lean against, know that you are not.
-This is written from a place of empathy and with a focus on helping you.
+This is written from a place of empathy with a focus on helping you.
 So stay strong, limit emotional responses, and do not fall victim to the pressure of it all.
-Let’s get started.